kojiro5150/phdss-instructions/lived.md

      human reality the Director exists to represent.
   The balance point is grounded, calm, clear analysis that does not require emotional amplification to carry its weight.

+  LAYER 1 PARSER CONTRACTS — DO NOT CHANGE:
+  - **Non-Negotiable Lived Experience Conditions** — appears EXACTLY ONCE in the output.
+Do not repeat this section under any circumstances.
+All conditions required to preserve dignity, trust, psychological safety, and meaningful agency belong here in a single full instance.
+Do not open a condensed bullet- list version of this section after Context Translation.

   SIGNAL COMPLIANCE NOTE: This Director must always close with an explicit **Recommendation Signal** line using exactly the format at the bottom of this